nmaas-platform/nmaas-portal/readme.md

 ### Issues
 ---
-As of Angular 9, there is an issue with ```ivy``` and ```ngcc```, regarding ```angular-formio```, however everything seems to be working fine.
+As of Angular 14, there is an issue with ```ivy``` and ```ngcc```, regarding ```angular-formio```, however everything seems to be working fine.
 See [Github Issue](https://github.com/formio/angular-formio/issues/485)

-The application is maintained through quite some period of time, so there are still some legacy and problematic packages (updated: 2021-09-15):
+The application is maintained through quite some period of time, so there are still some legacy and problematic packages (updated: 2023-08-03:
-1. `angular-formio` is basically not maintained, there is a dependency clash (it requires old angular version), it must be usually updated with `--force` flag, however it does not break (yet).
-In future new versions may emerge since they are present in git repository, however they are not yet deployed to `npm`.
-New versions will likely require angular v12.
+1. `angular-formio` is basically not maintained, there is a dependency clash (it requires old angular version), it must be usually updated with `--force` flag during `npm install` or `npm clean install`.
+In future new versions may emerge since they are present in git repository, however they are not yet deployed for 2 years.
 Note: `angular-formio` is very much **required**.
 2. `ngx-pagination` can be replaced with `primeng` counterpart,
 3. `ng-recaptcha` can be updated to the newest version with angular update,
 4. `angular-password-strength-meter` (probably not maintained anymore) can be replaced with `primeng` component and removed together with its dependencies (`zxcvbn`, `zxcvbn3`),